arthexis/sigils/README.rst

         assert result == "arthexis: /home/arth/webapp"

 All keys in the context mapping should be strings.
+The use of uppercase keys is recommended but not required.
 Values can be anything, but usually it will be a string, another dict, a callable or an instance with public fields: